 An internship orientation will be provided for all students registered in all sections of CHS 340 (Career Seminar) each semester.
 You will be provided information about internship responsibilities, professionalism, clearances, and other information.
-You MUST attend one of these orientations in order to have your internship approved and your data sheet signed by the CHS Director or Chair.
+You MUST attend one of these orientations in order to have your internship approved and your fieldwork form signed by the CHS Program Director or Department Chair.

-Clearances: All CHS students are required to obtain clearances: criminal background checks, child abuse clearance, FBI fingerprints, and others as needed.
-Students will be provided information on how to obtain clearances during internship orientation.
-Most sites require clearances and it is the student's responsibility to obtain them prior to their first internship experience.
-For questions or more information contact the CHS Director or Director of Field Placement (David Angeloni, x5518).
+Clearances: All CHS students are required to obtain clearances in order to be registered for internship experiences.
+The three required clearances for internship registration are: 1) PA State Police criminal background check, 2) PA child abuse clearance, and 3) FBI fingerprints (note that others may be required by fieldwork sites as well).
+Students will be provided information on how to obtain these clearances during internship orientation, and where to upload them for their access as well as the fieldwork office.
+Most sites require clearances and it is the student's responsibility to obtain them prior to their first internship experience, as, in most cases, students cannot begin the experience without them.
+Note that clearances are good for at least one year, so it is likely that the process will cover both internships and will only need to be completed once.
+For questions or more information contact the CHS Program Director or Director of Field Placement (David Angeloni, x5518).